For more information click on each line separately

-- All medical insurance plans have a limited Narrow provider Network.
+- Most I&F medical insurance plans have a limited Narrow provider Network.
 Either a Health Maintenance Organization (HMO) or an Accountable Care Organization (ACO).
-Only emergency care out of area will be covered (Except for Kaiser who has a limited multistate HMO network).
-There are no PPO plans available.
+Only emergency care out of area will be covered (Except for Kaiser and AmBetter plans)

 - The Annual Open Enrollment deadline is December 15 for a January 1st start date.
-This is much shorter time period than prior years.
-Its only 45 days long.
+This is a much shorter time period than prior years.
+It’s only 45 days long.

 - Go to www.wahealthplanfinder.org to view all your WAHPF options using the ‘Browse Plans’ link – and then when you are ready to move forward set up a WAHPF account using the ‘Sign In’ link or ‘Apply Now’ link.
 If you or a family member has set up an account at the WAHPF in the past do not set up a new account (contact me).

-Mark the Box YES – If you want to know if you are eligible for Apple Health or a Premium Tax Credit.
-You will need to provide income information on the application.
+- Mark the Box YES – If you want to know if you are eligible for Apple Health or Premium Tax Credit.
+You will need to provide income information for each household member on the application.

-Mark the Box NO – If you know that your household income is above the amount to be eligible for a Premium Tax Credit.
+- Mark the Box NO – If you know that your household income is above the amount to be eligible for a Premium Tax Credit.
 If you answer NO, then you will not need to provide income information on your application.
 Taking this step will simplify your application.
-You may still be eligible for a Premium Tax Credit at the end of the year if you answer NO.
+If you answer NO – You may still be eligible for a Premium Tax Credit at the end of the year when you file your Federal Tax report

-- After you set up your application and before you log out please go to your home page.
-On the right side of the page under – Quick Links – select – Request help from a Broker.
+After you set up your application and before you log out, please go to your home page.
+On the Left side of the home page under – Quick Links – select – Request help from a Broker.
 Look me up with just two items – Last Name Johnson in zip code 98092.
 Then agree to the next two or three prompts.
 There is no charge for my services.
 Now you can go shopping and enroll in a plan, anytime up to the open enrollment deadline, after you finish setting up an account.

-- I can help you with selecting a plan and assist you with looking up providers in the limited networks.
-I’m available for a telephone and computer screen sharing appointment seven days a week during the Annual Open enrollment (November 1st to December 15th) from 8AM to 8PM on the hour.
-Please send me an email requesting an appointment and provide me with a few dates and times that will work with your schedule and I will email you back with a confirmed appointment time.
+I can help you with selecting a plan and assist you with looking up providers in the limited networks.
+I’m available for a telephone and computer screen sharing appointment.
+Please call or send me an email requesting an appointment and provide me with a few dates and times that will work with your schedule, and I will email you back with a confirmed appointment time.